 Objective

-The objective of these Guidelines is to provide for a common approach to be followed by State Parties in developing and negotiating MRAs, and to provide minimum standard content in MRAs for the different professional services with the view to ensuring that such MRAs are consistent with the provisions the Protocol and other SADC [sectoral] Protocols and to comply with the objectives of the Treaty establishing SADC.
+The objective of these Guidelines is to provide for a common approach to be followed by State Parties in developing and negotiating MRAs, and to provide minimum elements for the structure of MRAs for the different professional services with the view to ensuring that such MRAs are consistent with the provisions the Protocol and other/sectoral SADC Protocols and to comply with the objectives of the Treaty establishing SADC.

 Negotiating approach

-State Parties shall develop sectoral/profession-specific MRAs for each of the professional fields covered by the Protocol [defined in the services sectoral classification list] to ensure that the specificities or peculiarities of each professional field are considered.
+State Parties shall develop sectoral/profession-specific MRAs for each of the professional fields covered by the Protocol to ensure that the specificities or peculiarities of each professional field are considered.

 The negotiations shall be transparent and open to all State Parties to the Protocol and the relevant sectoral Protocol(s), as appropriate.

-The State Parties shall strive to provide technical assistance and capacity building in facilitating the least developing countries (LDCs) in accessing MRAs in line with Article 7(3) of the Protocol and mechanisms provided for under other SADC Protocols.
+The State Parties shall provide technical assistance and capacity building in facilitating the least developing countries (LDCs) in accessing MRAs in line with Article 7(3) of the Protocol and mechanisms provided for under other SADC Protocols.

 Priority professional fields for MRAs

-The Trade Negotiating Forum for Services (TNF-Services) shall prioritise development of MRAs for sectors/professional fields:
+The Trade Negotiating Forum for Services (TNF-Services) shall prioritise development of MRAs for sectors/professional fields by considering:

-where State Parties have undertaken liberalisation commitments under Part IV of the Protocol;
+Liberalisation commitments by State Parties under Part IV of the Protocol.

-which have been identified by national and/or regional professional stakeholders as a priority or interest.
+input received from national and regional professional stakeholders, including the SADC Business Council.

 Starting point

 The negotiations shall start with a textual proposal developed by the Secretariat in collaboration with sector/professional experts, including national and regional professional associations and regulatory bodies.
-Such text shall be prepared for consideration by TNF-Services, which shall be convened as in provided for in section 6 [stakeholder engagement] of these Guidelines.
+Such text shall be prepared for consideration by TNF-Services, which shall be convened as is provided for in section 6 [stakeholder engagement] and section 7 (Negotiating structure) of these Guidelines.

+To the extent that MRAs developed under these Guidelines deal with matters relating to qualification requirements and procedures, technical standards, and licensing requirements and procedures, falling within the scope of Article 6 [domestic regulation] of the Protocol, State Parties shall ensure that such provisions in MRAs for professional services are consistent with [a] each State Party’s commitments under the World Trade Organisation (WTO), including the Joint Initiative on Services Domestic Regulation where applicable.

 Stakeholder engagement